This glossary of terms covers common phrases in PCB manufacturing. Some of these topics are covered further in our free DFM guide.

-Active Components: Semiconductor devices, such as transistors and diodes that can change its basic characteristics in a powered electrical circuit, such as amplifiers and rectifiers.
+Active Components: Semiconductor devices that can change its basic characteristics in a powered electrical circuit, such as amplifiers, transistors, diodes and rectifiers.

-Annular Ring: The width of the conductor pad surrounding a drilled hole.
+Annular Ring: The width of the conductor pad surrounding a plated drill hole.

 Artwork: Printed circuit design.

 Aspect Ratio: The ratio of the board thickness to the smallest-hole diameter of the printed circuit board.

 Assembly File: A drawing describing the locations of components on a PCB.

 Automated Test Equipment (ATE): Equipment that automatically tests and analyzes functional parameters to evaluate performance of the tested electronic devices.

 Ball Grid Array (BGA): A SMD package in which solder ball interconnects cover the bottom surface of the package.

 Bare Board: A PCB not yet populated with electrical components.